B4rtDC/MaxEntropyGraphs.jl/docs/src/exact.md

 ```

 ### [Motif significance in the DBCM](@id Motif_analytical)
 Let us consider the DBCM applied to the Chesapeake Bay foodweb.
-We want to analyse if any of the different network motifs is statistically significant of what one would expect uner the null model.
+We want to analyze if any of the different network motifs is statistically significant of what one would expect under the null model.

 First, we define the network and the associated UBCM model.
 ```jldoctest DBCM_z_demo; output = false